seekrcentral/seekr2/docs/installation.rst

 Next, you must choose which MD engine you will use: either OpenMM or NAMD.
-Each engine has their own advantages - OpenMM is faster on GPUs and is likely to give slightly more accurate results.
+Each engine has their own advantages - OpenMM is faster on GPUs and is likely to give slightly more accurate results in SEEKR2.
 NAMD is optimized for distributed computing systems, such as supercomputers or cluster which use large numbers of CPU cores.
 If you are uncertain which to choose, OpenMM is a good default choice.

 Install Conda